-&lt;sup>6 Id. §1759(b)(3).
+3 Id. §1759(b)(1).

-objectives.
-The first is to ease any undue burdens and restrictions on an FCU's ability to provide services to consumers who are eligible for FCU membership, particularly those of modest means and those who may not currently be members of a credit union.
-The second is to enhance the menu of strategic options for FOM expansions.
-The third is to maximize competitive parity between federal and state charters, to the extent allowed by law, while respecting the national system of dual chartering.
-The Board invites public comments addressing all aspects of the proposed rule.
+To facilitate consumer access to credit unions and to enhance their delivery of services as the Act contemplates, the Board periodically modifies and updates the Chartering Manual to advance certain objectives.
+Among these are relief from undue burdens and restrictions on an FCU's ability to provide services to consumers who are eligible for FCU membership, especially to benefit those of modest means; enhancement of the menu of strategic options for FOM expansions; and maximization of competitive parity between federal and state charters to the extent allowed by law, while respecting the national system of dual chartering.
+To serve those objectives, the Board published a proposed rule in December 2015 requesting public comment on fifteen substantive modifications to the rules affecting each of the three FOM types that the Act authorizes.6